galasa-dev/galasa.dev/src/markdown-pages/docs/upgrading.md

 2. Right click your project and select *Run as > Maven install*

 Alternatively, run the ```mvn clean install ``` command from the command line.

-To run a clean Gradle install in Eclipse, complete the following steps:

 If you are still having issues, you can force a full rebuild by deleting your *.m2* repository and creating a new build against your test projects and Managers by running a clean install.